hupe13/extensions-leaflet-map-github/readme.md

 [Differences](changes.md) to the <a href="https://wordpress.org/plugins/extensions-leaflet-map/">WordPress version</a>.
 Releases are the same as the WordPress versions.
 If you want test the Github version, download from [tags](https://github.com/hupe13/extensions-leaflet-map-github/tags).

+Please install [leafext-update-github](https://github.com/hupe13/leafext-update-github) to get updates and keep an eye on this repository in case I've made any mistakes.

 ### Functions